Data Sync Agent for SQL Data Sync

 Sync data with SQL Server databases by installing and configuring the Data Sync Agent for SQL Data Sync in Azure.
 For more info about SQL Data Sync, see Sync data across multiple cloud and on-premises databases with SQL Data Sync.

-SQL Data Sync does not support Azure SQL Managed Instance at this time.
+SQL Data Sync does not support Azure SQL Managed Instance or Azure Synapse Analytics at this time.

 Download and install